I7-Examples/When-in-Rome-2/docs/source.txt

 		if there is a turn stamp entry: say "[The noun] has already told you [summary entry].";
 		otherwise:
-			change turn stamp entry to the turn count;
+			now turn stamp entry is the turn count;
 			say "[reply entry][paragraph break]";
 	otherwise:
 		say "[The noun] stares at you blankly."

-Definition: a person is other if it is not the player.

 Understand "ask [someone] about [something]" as asking it about specified object.
 Understand "tell [someone] about [something]" as asking it about specified object.
 Asking it about specified object is an action applying to two visible things.
 Carry out asking it about specified object: say "[The noun] just shrugs."
 Asking something about specified object something is useless action.